rufus173/sfs/README.md

 8 bytes of `uint64_t pointer_count` (for storing the number of data pages or other inodes it points to) 8 bytes `uint64_t next_page`
 8 bytes `uint64_t previous_page`
+8 bytes of `uint64_t generation_number` (unique for every inode ever created, even if it shares an inode number with a deleted inode)
 1 bytes of `uint8_t inode_type`
 256 bytes of a null terminated name